CeilingFanGuides

 Hurricane 18″ Wall Mount Fan

-If you don’t want to use a ceiling fan, there are many alternatives available that are quieter and more energy-efficient.
+If you don’t want to use a ceiling fan, many alternatives are available that are quieter and more energy-efficient.

-If you’re looking for a more cost-efficient alternatives, look no further than pedestal and tower fans.
+If you’re looking for more cost-efficient alternatives, look no further than pedestal and tower fans.

-They are also more powerful than traditional ceiling fans.
-They may have similar speeds but they tend to move more air at any given setting on their dials.
+They are also more powerful than traditional ceiling fans because of their powerful motor and smaller blade span.
+They have better speeds, and they tend to move more air at any given setting on their dials.

 This means that even though they aren’t quite as powerful as larger models (which provide higher CFM numbers), they still offer plenty of airflow when needed most!